adam-aimoscloud/Agent-Connector/README.md

 - **Database**: MySQL for persistent data
 - **Cache**: Redis for session and rate limiting
 - **Configuration**: Environment-based with validation

+## Known Issues & Limitations

+> **⚠️ IMPORTANT**: This section lists current limitations and known issues.

+### Current Development Status
+- **🔄 Active Development**: Core features are being actively developed and tested
+- **🧪 Testing Phase**: Many features require additional testing before production readiness
+- **📝 Documentation**: Some documentation may be incomplete or outdated

+### Known Limitations
+- **Security**: Authentication and authorization systems are not production-ready
+- **Performance**: No performance optimization has been done for high-load scenarios
+- **Error Handling**: Error handling and recovery mechanisms are incomplete
+- **Data Validation**: Input validation and sanitization need improvement
+- **Logging**: Comprehensive logging and monitoring are not fully implemented
+- **Testing**: Unit tests and integration tests coverage is incomplete

+### Features Under Development
+- **Rate Limiting**: Advanced rate limiting algorithms and configurations
+- **Load Balancing**: Intelligent load balancing across multiple agents
+- **Monitoring**: Real-time monitoring and alerting systems
+- **API Versioning**: Proper API versioning and backward compatibility
+- **Data Migration**: Database migration and backup systems

+### Recommended Use Cases
+- ✅ **Development and Testing**: Perfect for development and testing environments
+- ✅ **Proof of Concept**: Suitable for demonstrating AI agent management concepts
+- ✅ **Learning**: Great for learning about microservices and AI agent architectures
+- ❌ **Production**: NOT recommended for production environments
+- ❌ **Critical Systems**: Should not be used for business-critical applications

 ## Contributing